Dynatrace/Dynatrace-Config-Manager/README.md

 # Dynatrace-Config-Manager

-### ALPHA VERSION
+### BETA VERSION

 ##### Disclaimer:

 * I made my code available to everyone, but this project is not stable for now.
-* Error management is minimal, this should be fixed soon.
 * It is not officially supported in any way by Dynatrace or myself.
 * Use at your own risks.

 ### Vision:
-I am working towards a "one click migration" for all oneangents and and of their tenant's configuration to another tenant.
+I am working towards a "one click migration" for complete tenant configurations to another tenant.
+I also dream of moving the agents themselves (oneagentctl --set-tenant ...), but other people are tackling this problem.

 ### Access Tokens
 It is required that you use an access token with these scopes: